yeoman/yeoman.io/app/_includes/yeoman.wiki/FAQ.md

 * [compass_bootstrap](https://github.com/vwall/compass-twitter-bootstrap/)

-### Q: NPM appears to have installed yeoman but `yeoman` still gives me "command not found".
+### NPM appears to have installed yeoman but `yeoman` still gives me "command not found".

 It's likely your PATH does not account for global NPM modules just yet.
 Better documentation forthcoming but until then, read [this comment](https://github.com/yeoman/yeoman/issues/466#issuecomment-8602733) and [this thread](https://github.com/yeoman/yeoman/issues/430#issuecomment-8597663).